adbayb/quickbundle/README.md

 -   JavaScript, TypeScript, JSX, CSS, JSON, Image and Text support following [esbuild support](https://esbuild.github.io/content-types/)
 -   Support of multiple module formats including `cjs` & `esm`
 -   Bundling can be done for several platform targets including `browser` or `node`
--   Optimized build such as `peerDependencies` not bundled in the final output
+-   Optimized build with automatic dependency inclusion (`peerDependencies` and `dependencies` are not bundled in the final output whatever the defined platform target)
--   Serve and live reload support for `html` entrypoint
+-   Development server with live reload capability support

 <br>